The European Commission releases the Circular Economy Action Plan

 11 March 2020

-The European Commission published today the long-awaited Circular Economy Action Plan, which was envisaged by the European Green Deal, Von der Leyen’s agenda for sustainable growth launched in December 2019.
+On 11 March, the European Commission published the long-awaited Circular Economy Action Plan, envisaged by the European Green Deal, Von der Leyen’s agenda for sustainable growth launched in December 2019.
 The proposed measures aim to ensure a greener economy and a more sustainable consumption, in line with the 2050 climate objectives.

 The Action Plan foresees the integration of circular economy’s principles along the whole life cycle of products and across different economic value chains.
 A comprehensive policy on sustainable products is key to ensure that consumers are provided with a more durable, repairable, recyclable and re-usable choice.
 This is good news for our members!
 The inclusion of non-energy products and services is also an important step forward in addressing circularity with a holistic approach.